NatronGitHub/Natron/README.md

 - [openfx-arena](https://github.com/NatronGitHub/openfx-arena)
 - [openfx-gmic](https://github.com/NatronGitHub/openfx-gmic)

+Alternatively, on Linux systems you can install Natron through flatpak: ``` flatpak install fr.natron.Natron ```

 For each architecture / operating system, you can either download a stable release, a release candidate (if available), or one of the latest snapshots.
 Note that snapshots contain the latest features and bug fixes, but may be unstable.

 ### Building and installing from source